 This post will review the best sleep schedule for 2 month old baby and healthy sleep practices.

 2 Month Old Nap ( 4-5 Naps )

-Once a baby is two months old, it’s a great time to start implementing more consistent sleeping schedules with the same wake windows every time and the same morning wake time and creating a schedule with a routine, an age-appropriate wake time.
+Once a baby is two months old, it’s a great time to start implementing more consistent sleeping schedules with the same wake windows every time and morning wake time and creating a schedule with a routine, an age-appropriate wake time.

 Consistency is critical to getting a baby to sleep well and setting the stage for developmental abundance.